chiphuyen/coding-exercises/README.md

 If a file name starts with 'lc', it's a problem from leetcode.com

 Written in python3.
-Thanks Danijar Hafner ()
+Thanks Danijar Hafner (@danijar) for the inspiration.

 Data structures
 ---------------